Whippet

 Whippet Appearance

-Whippets’ faces are full of expression with their alert, intelligent eyes and small, neatly folded ears.
-They have a curve to their body, which is useful for sprinting short distances, and they’re often mistaken for the Italian Greyhound, although the Italian Greyhound is smaller.
-Whippets come in many different colors.
-While not very tall, they carry themselves with graceful dignity.
+Their faces are full of expression with their alert, intelligent eyes and small, neatly folded ears.
+They have a natural curve to their body, which is useful for sprinting short distances.
+And while Whippets aren’t as tall as their Greyhound cousins, they carry themselves with a graceful dignity.

-Whippets have small ears that fold over slightly behind themselves, called a rose ear.
-(The insides of the ear resemble a rose.)
+Whippet dogs have small ears that fold over slightly behind themselves, called a rose ear.
 Even when their ears are at attention, they usually don't perk straight up.

-They have dark brown, almost black eyes that are round with an intelligent expression.
+They have dark brown, nearly black eyes that are round with an intelligent expression.

 Whippet noses are a solid color, ranging from dark blue to dark brown to black.

-Their coats are short and are silky smooth on their heads and firm across their backs.
+Whippet coats are short and silky smooth on their heads, and firm across their backs.

-Whippets come in several colors, including fawn, red, blue, cream and black.
+Whippet colors include fawn, red, blue, cream, and black.
 Some Whippets may also have brindled fur (subtle tiger stripes).

 Their tail is long and tapered at the end, with a slight upward curve.
-While walking or running, their tail is lower so they can use it like a steering wheel.
+While walking or running, their tail is lower so they can use it to navigate, like a steering wheel.

 Whippet Temperament